Skip to content

 Quick Verdict

-Buy the Fitbit Air if: You want continuous health and sleep data without a recurring subscription, you don’t need the deepest recovery analytics on the market, and you want the lightest tracker available.
-Pre-order at the Google Store while the trade-in offer runs.
+Buy the Fitbit Air if: You want continuous health and sleep data without a recurring subscription, you don't need the deepest recovery analytics on the market, and you want the lightest tracker available.
+Check the Fitbit Air on Amazon.

-Buy Whoop if: You’re a serious athlete who needs the most refined recovery, strain and HRV analytics, you want medical-grade ECG and blood pressure (Whoop Life), and you’re willing to pay $199-$359 per year for the best in class.
-Start a free 30-day Whoop trial if you want to test it.
+Buy Whoop if: You're a serious athlete who needs the most refined recovery, strain and HRV analytics, you want medical-grade ECG and blood pressure (Whoop Life), and you're willing to pay $199-$359 per year for the best in class.
+See Whoop membership options.

 The 5-year cost gap: Fitbit Air without Premium = $100.
 Whoop Peak = $1,195.
 That's a $1,095 difference.
 With Premium added on Fitbit, the gap is still about $625 in Fitbit's favor.